FarronF/limerick-council-meetings/meetings/2022/03/24-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes  - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 17th February 2022.md

 structure.
 The Castle at Ballynoe is protected under the National Monuments Act and is a

-significant structure in Limerick’s heritage.---
+significant structure in Limerick’s heritage.
+---
 The closing date for applications is 1 March, 2022.
 If the application is successful the proposed

 works should consolidate the building and allow for access to graves at the base of the